Hazot/Recipe-Generation-Project/README.md

 ## Generating recipes

-The default config `/config/config_generation.yaml` will create recipes from the GPT2 model.
+The default config `/config/config_generation.yaml` will create recipes from the GPT2 (or specified) model.
 You can set the prompt and the number of times you want the generation to repeat for a specific prompt.
-This is also used to create a finetuned dataset of recipes which is used in the evaluation pipeline.
+This is also used to create a fine-tuned dataset of recipes which is used in the evaluation pipeline.

 ```
 python run_generation.py